ArsenicBismuth/Genshin-Artifact-Scraper/README.md

 Recalibrate the coordinates by selecting regions in these order:

 1. Colored box area of the artifact.
-2. First 2x2 artifact tiles.
+2. First 2x2 artifact tiles*.

 About the selection GUI: